 - Now click the Properties icon in the Controls section of the Developer tab.
 The Properties window appears as shown in the figure below.

-- Select the property that needs change/adjust and make the change.
+- Select the property that needs change/adjustment and make the change.

 You will find that some properties show the value for them in a drop-down list from which you can select a value for the property.
 Some properties (such as Font), have a button.
 Click the button, you will get a dialog box to change the property.